Amex Gold Vs. Amex Green: Which Card Is Better?

 Which card wins here?

-• With the Amex Green Card, the CLEAR credit could be valuable, though a similar perk is offered with The Platinum Card® from American Express (review), so that will be redundant for many; furthermore, the LoungeBuddy credit could also be largely redundant for those who have a Priority Pass membership through a premium credit card
+• With the Amex Green Card, the CLEAR credit could be valuable, though a similar perk is offered with The Platinum Card® from American Express (review), so that will be redundant for many

 As you can see, in both cases the annual credits alone can largely justify the annual fees, assuming you can use them.
-Personally I tend to think the Amex Gold Card credits are a bit more widely useful, especially for those who have other premium credit cards, though it’s a case of “your mileage may vary.”
+However, I think the Amex Gold Card credits are much more impressive and widely useful, though they do have a bit of a “coupon book” philosophy.

 Bottom line

-• If you spend a lot on dining and supermarkets, then the Amex Gold Card is an absolute must-have, as earning 4x points in those categories is awesome; the Uber Cash benefit and dining credits should help with offsetting the annual fee
+• If you spend a lot on dining and supermarkets, then the Amex Gold Card is an absolute must-have, as earning 4x points in those categories is awesome; the benefits and credits can also help largely offset the annual fee

 • If you are committed to the Amex ecosystem and spend a lot on dining out and travel, then the Amex Green Card is Amex’s best competitor to the Chase Sapphire Reserve in terms of rewards structure